The Grisly Impact of Oil on the Environment

 What About Fossil Fuels in General?

 Why are fossil fuels so bad for the environment?
-When fossil fuels are burned, they release an exhaustive amount of carbon dioxide into the air.
+When fossil fuels are burned, they release an huge amount of carbon dioxide into the air.
 This then traps heat in our atmosphere, contributing heavily towards global warming.
 The average global temperature has already risen by one degree Celsius.
 According to the environmental charity Client Earth, warming of the planet above 1.5 degrees would lead to sea levels rising, extreme weather, biodiversity loss, species eviction, food scarcity, worsened health, and poverty for millions around the world.
 This personally scares me in regards to poverty and worsened health and the fact that it’s going to continually deteriorate over the coming years is even more worrying.

 A Personal Take on a Shared Threat to Humanity